 • Institutional philosophy

 • Other aid received

 Most aid awarded is need-based – meaning the student must show financial need as defined above.
-However, there are some types of aid, such as a Federal Stafford Unsubsidized Loan, Federal PLUS Loan, or Private Loans, that can be used to assist in covering the EFC or your family contribution.
+However, there are some types of aid, such as a Federal Direct Subsidized or Unsubsidized Loan, Federal Direct PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).

 Grants Are Awarded Before Loans

-Before awarding Federal Student Loans, eligible students are awarded grants.
+Before awarding federal student loans, eligible students are awarded scholarships and grants.
 If a student rejects or reduces a loan, we cannot increase grants to make up the difference.

 The student's Master Promissory Note is not completed (typically a first-time IUPUI borrower)

-Students must complete the master promissory note (MPN) within 60 days if he or she has not previously borrowed from the lender (bank).
+Students must complete the Master Promissory Note (MPN) within 60 days if he or she has not previously borrowed from the lender.
 If the student does not complete the MPN within 60 days, the award will be cancelled.
 A student may contact us to request a determination of eligibility to award a loan that has been cancelled.

 The student does not accept Federal Work-Study award before the deadline

-A Federal Work-Study (FWS) award is typically made in an offer status and the student must accept the award via OneStart within 60 days.
-After 60 days, FWS awards still in an offer status are cancelled.
+A Federal Work-Study (FWS) award is typically made in an offer status and the student must accept the award via One.iu.edu within 60 days.
+After 60 days, FWS awards still in an offer status may be cancelled.
 A student may contact us to request a determination of eligibility for a FWS award that has been cancelled.